 Luang Por Ngern was born in 1810 during the reign of King Rama I at Bangklan Village, Pichit Province.
-He begins his education at Wat Tongpu, official name Wat Chanasongkram in Bangkok where he was also ordained as a novice monk at the age of 20, where he remained at the temple for several years practice meditation before departing to Wat Kongkaram (Wat Bangklan Tai) in Pichit province where he spent considerable time in Thudong (forest).
-During that time when Somdej Toh remains alive, LP Ngern often visited Wat Rakang to pay respect and to learn sacred sciences from him.
+He began his education at Wat Tongpu, official name Wat Chanasongkram in Bangkok, where he was also ordained as a novice monk at the age of 20; where he remained at the temple for several years practicing meditation before departing to Wat Kongkaram (Wat Bangklan Tai) in Pichit province where he spent considerable time in Thudong (forest).
+When Somdej Toh remained alive, LP Ngern often visited Wat Rakang to pay respect and learn sacred sciences from him.

-One day LP Ngern decided to travel to the north until he reached a Village there he decided sapling the Bodhi tree where he cuts it from a large bodhi tree at the main entrance of the temple.
-He prayed to Lord Buddha and asked if this location was suitable to build a temple, and if granted it will show a favorable encouragement from the cutting he had planted.
-The stem cutting successfully grows into a beautiful Bodhi tree, and it was at the location where LP Ngern built the temple known as Wat Wantago.
-As an abbot of the temple, LP Ngern had all sorts of visitors daily.
-Luang Phor Ngern passed away in 1919 at the age of 109, having served the Buddhist faith for 90 years.
+One day, LP Ngern decided to travel to the north until he reached a Village there; he chose to sapling the Bodhi tree, which he cut from a large bodhi tree at the temple's main entrance.
+He prayed to Lord Buddha and asked if this location was suitable to build a temple, and if granted, it would show good encouragement from the cutting he had planted.
+The stem cutting successfully grows into a beautiful Bodhi tree, where LP Ngern built the temple known as Wat Wantago.
+As a temple abbot, LP Ngern had all sorts of visitors daily.
+Luang Phor Ngern passed away in 1919 at 109, having served the Buddhist faith for 90 years.
 LP Ngern is, without doubt, the most famous monk to originate from Pichit province, respected both for his sacred power of amulets.